trivago's Privacy Notice

 In addition, we save the IP addresses you used and the times of sign-up and confirmation.
 The purpose of the procedure is to verify your sign-up and, if necessary, to inform you about possible misuse of your personal data.

-You may revoke your consent to the sending of the newsletter at any time and opt out of the newsletter.
-You can declare the revocation by clicking the link provided in each newsletter e-mail or by contacting the aforementioned data protection officer.
+You may revoke your consent to receiving the newsletter at any time by clicking the link provided in each newsletter e-mail or by contacting our data protection officer.

 6.2 Newsletter Tracking

-Also, such tracking is not possible if you've deactivated image viewing by default in your e-mail application.
+Newsletter tracking is not possible if you've deactivated image viewing by default in your e-mail application.
 In this case, the newsletter will not be displayed in full and you won’t be able to use all the features.
-If you display images manually, the above tracking will take place.
+If you display images manually, tracking will occur.

 7. Specific functions of the Services